 - Lowers Blood Sugar: Ginger may have great anti-diabetic properties.
 It has been seen that ginger helps to lower blood sugar levels and improve various heart disease risk factors in patients with type 2 diabetes.

 - Lower Cholesterol: After a research, it has been found that ginger can lead to major reductions in LDL Cholesterol and blood triglyceride levels, and prevents blood clotting.

-- Anti-Bacterial: Ginger can prevent the growth of different types of bacteria in our body.
+- Anti-Bacterial: It can prevent the growth of different types of bacteria in our body.
 Its anti-bacterial properties fight against bacteria such as Salmonella, which causes diarrhea.
 It is also effective against oral bacteria due to the inflammatory disease of the gums.

-- Boosts Immunity: Ginger has been known to boost immunity from the ancient times.
+- Boosts Immunity: It has been known to boost immunity from the ancient times.
 Ginger helps your body cleanse toxins and fight against common cold, cough and flu symptoms.
 Ginger improves blood circulation which helps remove toxins and viruses from the body.